-Below is a video about the free school that Cedar attends.
-BTW he’s the kiddo in the blue baseball hat
+Below is a video about the free school that my son Cedar attended for a few years.

 NOTE: My son’s school which is highlighted in the video above is located in Portland, Oregon.
 IF you’re not a PDX local you might want to do some more research about free schools at The Albany Free School website.
-The Free School in Albany, New York is the longest running inner-city independent alternative school in the US and they offer a huge page of Radical Education Links which offers links to other free schools along with links to info about free schools.
+This Free School in New York is the longest running inner-city independent alternative school in the US and they offer a huge page of Radical Education Links and info about Free Schools.

-However, that said, this charter managed to pull off eco-integrated lessons, nature time, independence, and education in a way that is far superior to any other public school I’ve ever seen so if you like structured education, this could be a good choice for your kids.
+This charter still managed to pull off eco-integrated lessons, nature time, independence, and education in a way that is far superior to any other public school I’ve ever seen, so if you like structured education, this could be a good choice for your kids.
 Sadly few eco-charters exist which is too bad since they’re leaps better than a general public school.

 Unschooling is a big old topic; way too involved for a post (or really too involved for even fifty posts) so if you’re interested you can visit Radical Unschooling.

 For now why don’t you tell me – how are you greening your child’s education?